mattermost/docs/source/process/community-process.rst

   - Description:

-    - Lindy @mentions the community PM and posts a list of “GitHub issues with activity older than 7 days” from the following repos:
+    - Ops Team @mentions the Community PM and posts a list of “GitHub issues with activity older than 7 days” from the following repos:

       - https://github.com/mattermost/platform/issues
       - https://github.com/mattermost/docs/issues